 While most martial artists would say that they are dedicated to the ideal of peace, Bowman points out that the fundamental building blocks of our corporate identity have often been tied to historical processes that are far from benign.
 Some of these identities even seem to have been constructed to reinforce political and social conflict.
 Once this has been realized it is not only prudent but necessary for us to ask where all of this is intended to lead us.

 It is hard to argue with the specific examples that Bowman outlines in his essay.
 But where do we go from here?
 Would the Chinese martial arts community be better off if it sought to distance itself from its reliance on “lineage?”
 This is an idea that has been contemplated from time to time since at least the 1920s.
 Yet is it even possible to imagine the sort of move away from lineage towards history that he seems to call for within the “folk art” tradition?

 Before we can answer this question it is necessary to take a moment to clarify what we mean by the term “lineage.”
 Martial Arts Studies as a research area remains under-conceptualized, and this is true of the current conversation as well.
 The following essay will look very briefly at the origins of lineage as an organizing concept within the Chinese martial art.
-(Discussion of “lineage” more specific to other arts, such as Japanese Jujitsu or the Filipino fighting styles, will require their own detailed investigation and I am hesitant as to whether we can easily generalize across all of these unique understandings to speak of “lineage” as a universalizing concept).
+(Discussion of “lineage” more specific to other arts, such as those seen in the Japanese or the Filipino fighting styles, will require their own detailed investigation and I am hesitant as to whether we can easily generalize across all of these unique understandings to speak of “lineage” as a universalizing concept).
 It will then introduce three related, though distinct, versions of this concept as it has been used within the current debate.
 Lastly I conclude with a few thoughts about the likely fate of lineage in the Chinese martial arts.

 Lineage in the Chinese Martial Arts